rails/website/_world_speakers/2023/speakers/adam-wathan.md

 twitter: https://twitter.com/adamwathan
 ---

 Adam is a full-stack developer, entrepreneur, and the creator of Tailwind CSS.
-He has made a career out of constantly second-guessing conventional wisdom, trying to get to the bottom of why we do things the way we do, and exploring if there isn’t a better way.
+He has made a career out of constantly second-guessing conventional wisdom, trying to get to the bottom of why we do things the way we do, and exploring if there isn't a better way.